 Heavy or irresponsible OHV use can wreak havoc on the environment.
 Miles of unplanned trails from heavy OHV use on the forest floor can damage watersheds, destroy habitats, kill native plant and animal species, and pollute streams and rivers.

 To help preserve these resources and the continued opportunities for you to enjoy using your vehicle on public lands, we ask that you observe the guidelines listed above and report violations.

-Riding in closed areas can result in a fine of up to $300.
+Riding in closed areas can result in a fine and/or imprisonment.

 For more information, please call the Forest Service at 580-494-6402.

-Effective August 1, 2008, all OHV riding on the Three Rivers Wildlife Management Area is prohibited except by licensed deer hunters during the period of Oct.
+Effective August 1, 2008, all OHV riding on the Three Rivers Wildlife Management Area and Honobia Creek WMA is prohibited except by licensed deer hunters during the period of Oct.
 1 – Jan.
 15. All OHV riders must wear a fluorescent orange chest and head covering while operating an OHV.
 If a crash helmet is worn, then only a fluorescent orange chest covering is required.
-Consult the Oklahoma Hunting Guide http://www.wildlifedepartment.com/huntregs.htm for additional restrictions.
+Consult the Oklahoma Hunting Guide for additional restrictions.